MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/seamless-login.md

 :::tip

-A live example can be seen on [GitHub](https://microstrategy.github.io/embedding-sdk-samples/feature_showcase/3_Use_IdentityToken.html), which shows how to pass the identity token to Embedding SDK.
-Also check out [other examples](https://microstrategy.github.io/embedding-sdk-samples/).
+A live example can be seen on [GitHub](https://microstrategy.github.io/playground/?example=g17) with 'Identity Token Authentication' operation under 'Authentication' tag, which shows how to pass the identity token to Embedding SDK.
+Also check out [other examples](https://microstrategy.github.io/playground).

 :::